 2. QB + WR1 stacks for shootouts

 If your edge is on the over, parlaying the QB over passing yards with his WR1 over receiving yards gives you the shootout exposure efficiently.
-Books usually under-correlate WR1 with QB compared to QB-with-overall-team-score.
+Patrick Mahomes with Travis Kelce, Joe Burrow with Ja'Marr Chase, or a Vikings script built around Justin Jefferson all fit the same template.
+Books usually under-correlate WR1 with QB compared to QB-with-overall-team-score, because the WR1 prop reads as a "player prop" instead of a "game stack."
+That is the gap.

 3. RB + team total in run-heavy game scripts